-For the formation of InAs QRs in GaAs matrix, the capping and annealing procedure with a thin GaAs or AlAs layer deposited on top the InAs QDs followed by annealing is commonly used.
+For the formation of InAs QRs in GaAs matrix, the capping and annealing procedure with a thin Ga(Al)As layer deposited on top of the InAs quantum dots (QDs) is commonly used.
 The partially capped QDs allow outward migration of In atoms from the tips of the dots to the surrounding region during annealing.
 Quantum rings are therefore formed because of the depletion of In at the center of the dots.

-The mechanisms of the shape changes in partially capped InAs islands after annealing have been discussed previously.
-The outward migration of In atoms from the QDs has been attributed to (1) a higher In surface mobility (compared to Ga) at the annealing temperature that causes the outward "diffusion" of In atoms from the uncovered InAs dots^{1,2} and (2) the instability at the interface between the exposed InAs droplets and the surrounding solid GaAs providing an outward driving force for the uncovered InAs.^{2,13} Therefore, the whole process is quite complicated.
-The surface migration (referred to as diffusion in Ref.
-2) depends on the temperature and the duration of annealing, and the imbalanced surface tension at the solid-liquid interface depends on the shape of the InAs dots and the cap layer thickness.
+The mechanisms of the outward migration of In atoms from the QDs have been attributed to (1) a higher In surface mobility (compared to Ga) at the annealing temperature that causes the outward "diffusion" of In atoms from the uncovered InAs dots [13, 14] and (2) the instability at the interface between the exposed InAs droplets and the surrounding solid GaAs providing an outward driving force for the uncovered InAs [14, 21].
+Therefore, the whole process is quite complicated.
+The surface migration (referred to as diffusion in ref.
+14) depends on the temperature and the duration of annealing, and the imbalanced surface tension at the solid-liquid interface depends on the shape of the InAs dots and the cap layer thickness.